 In summary, regulated development will be the largest driver of BMP implementation to address stormwater runoff and pollution.
-Public funding for the IP is expected to remain constant and will be used in a targeted manner to address gaps and implementation in priority watersheds as the District tracks progress under the IP.
-This level of funding allows for continued progress toward reaching MS4 WLAs and makes the IP sustainable and affordable to District residents.
+Public funding and policies for the IP will be used in a targeted manner to address gaps and implementation in priority watersheds as the District tracks progress under the IP.
+This level of investment allows for continued progress toward reaching MS4 WLAs and makes the IP sustainable and affordable to District residents.
 However, affordability for potential additional controls remains an issue in the District.

 While the total cost of the IP is not quantified, it is expected to exceed the \$2.6 billion cost of DC Water's CSO control program.
 The water bill paid by District rate payers currently includes charges to address drinking water, wastewater and stormwater requirements under the Safe Drinking Water Act and the Clean Water Act.
 It includes the ERU-based stormwater fee and the substantially larger CRIAC that goes to CSO control.
 There is evidence that incurring additional costs for stormwater management beyond current expenditures for water and wastewater would be unaffordable.
-The level of funding described herein for the Consolidated TMDL IP represents a substantial investment that is balanced with the investment in CSO control and other programmatic requirements and priorities.
+The level of funding described herein for the Consolidated TMDL IP represents a substantial investment that is balanced with the investment in CSO control and other programmatic requirements and priorities, in a manner that is consistent with EPA's recognition of the need for Integrated Municipal Stormwater and Wastewater planning.